sivakumarchennai100/Jenkins-Zero-To-Hero-AK/java-maven-sonar-argocd-helm-k8s/README.md

 ** Note: To avoid issues with local setup, Java versions and other dependencies, I would recommend the docker way. **

+- mvn clean package or mvn clean install will go to the specific folder where the maven application is stored and try to execute the mvn clean package.
+- mvn clean package or mvn clean install will find the pom.xml file (written by devops/developer)
+- pom.xml is responsible for getting the dependencies runtime and building the application
+- In pom.xml we mention the list of dependencies required to run the application when executed locally or remotely by someone or other applications.
+- Whenever mvn clean package or mvn clean install is executed, then the dependencies are installed as required for building the java application.
+-

 ### Execute locally (Java 11 needed) and access the application on http://localhost:8080